alejandro-colomar/https.alejandro-colomar.com/README.rst

-- Else, if the pre-release passes the tests, the published port will be forwarded to 31001 (this is done in the parent repository).
+- Else, if the pre-release passes the tests, the published port will be forwarded to 31001 (this is done in the nlb repository).

 - Release a new stable version (see `Release a stable version`_):